corey-howard/gymnazium/README.md

 ### Tools

-* MongoDB:
+* Stripe:
-    * Used to create database that will store the data for the site in collections created.
+    * Payment processing software implemented to take payments for the ecommerce store.

 * GitHub:
     * For hosting the website, version control of this repository using Git and source code management.